evertoncolling/tclab_jupyter/README.md

 This demonstration app implements four different control techniques (Manual, On-Off, PID and MPC) so the user can test and visualize the differences between them.

-There is a also a configurations window that presents some parameters that can be adjusted for the whole simulation or for each control technique.
+There is also a configurations window that presents some parameters that can be adjusted for the whole simulation or for each control technique.

 **Dependencies**
 - ipywidgets